wiredhikari/prefix_on_riscv/docs/porting.md

 ## Add Symlink
 After creating a profile, add the symlink to the new profile in `bootstrap-prefix.sh` script.
 You can refer to [riscv](https://github.com/gentoo/prefix/blob/master/scripts/bootstrap-prefix.sh#L426) symlink in the script.

+## Get ready to fix bugs
+Now that we have the new profile and symlink setup, run the bootstrap script.
+We might get bugs during the three stages, you can post the bug on bugzilla or ask on #gentoo-prefix.
 ## Start commiting KEYWORDS

 Now that you have a working prefix, start to test and keyword packages.
 You can start by keywording packages